 Jesus’ cry from the Cross takes us into the heart of the Trinity; the experience of human death is drawn into the Godhead.
 At the foot of the Cross God has died, hope is extinguished, the darkest hour in history.
 God’s own self was rejected, tortured, despised, and killed for upsetting both religion and politics.
 Weak, insecure, leaders collude with the evil at the heart of empire – as all empires have evil at their heart.
 Only the women remained faithful – all others fled – as God died on the Cross.

 And yet, the deeper mystery is that at the moment of death the Spirit of Christ is with God the Father.
 The world may have rejected and killed God’s own self but God was not dead.
 We know the end of the story and so that which doesn’t make sense is real for us.
-But for those at the foot of the cross all was dark and despair.
+But for those at the foot of the cross all was desolate and despairing.
 Many of us know such moments of gloom and despair; many of us know the turmoil of politics (if even just office political manoeuvring).
 Many of us know the despair of being abandoned by loved ones.
-Many of us know the gloom of looking at the world and seeing nothing but destruction, despot, and dictator.
-In our gloom and despair we hold to the fact that God knows.
+Many of us know the fear and helplessness as we look at the world and seeing nothing but destruction and despotism,.
+In our fear and helplessness we hold to the fact that God knows.
 Nothing we experience has not been experienced by God in Christ.
 We know the story isn’t over but, today, we stay at the Cross.

 Post Reflection Prayer